treasure-data/td-js-sdk/README.md

 **Parameters:**

-* **table** : String (required) - table name, must be between 3 and 255 characters and must consist only of lower case letters, numbers, and _
+* **table** : String (required) - table name, must consist only of lower case letters, numbers, and `_`, must be longer than or equal to 3 chars, the total length of database and table must be shorter than 129 chars.
 * **record** : Object (required) - Object that will be serialized to JSON and sent to the server
 * **success** : Function (optional) - Callback for when sending the event is successful
 * **error** : Function (optional) - Callback for when sending the event is unsuccessful